hossam-k-ahmed/YouTube-Guides-The-Root-Terminal/How to Run Your Own AI Locally (100% Private + Easy Setup)/Instructions.md

 <img width="1916" height="965" alt="Screenshot From 2025-12-10 08-42-41" src="https://github.com/user-attachments/assets/a8bd3ff3-7bc9-4b18-b0ed-16ae40de993a" />

-After this installation, **restart your computer again**.
+⚠️ Important: After this installation, restart your computer again.

-Once rebooted, launch the Linux distro from the Start Menu and proceed with the setup.
+Once rebooted, launch your Linux distro from the Start Menu to continue setup.

 ---